hamishgibbs/lit_review_graph/README.md

 10.1126/science.286.5439.509
 ```

-Run the app and point it to you bibliography:
+Run the app and point it to your bibliography:

 ```
-python src/app.py data/bibliography.txt
+python src/app.py bibliography.txt
 ```

 ## Limitations